 Kayaking will be offered complimentary and will run on a first-come-first-serve sign up basis.
 Guests cannot pre book the kayak tours.
 It will be run by two professional kayak guides.
 Participation requires good physical condition and right of participation is reserved.
 The kayak guides will make the final determination if a guest is fit to participate.
 Kayaking will be weather dependent.

-Ship accommodation; most onboard meals (La Dame Restaurant excluded); butler service; kayaking; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; parka; onboard gratuities (except spa); port charges and handling fees; Vista and Veranda Suites receive one hour of included Internet access per guest/per day; Medallion, Silver, Royal, Grand, and Owner’s Suites receive unlimited Internet access; Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage.
+Round-trip economy class charter flight between Santiago/Ushuaia; one pre-cruise hotel night in Santiago; transfers between airport/hotel and ship; ship accommodation; Wi-Fi aboard ship; most onboard meals (La Dame Restaurant excluded); butler service; kayaking; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; parka; onboard gratuities (except spa); port charges and handling fees.
+Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage.
 Subject to change without notice.